crazygermandude/Newsletter/issues/November Newsletter 2023.md

 ✎⫸`**MR, HR, and Alliance of the Month!**

-Greetings, Teethyz!
+❍ Greetings, Teethyz!
 We are gladly honoured to show you all our Of The Month section in the November newsletter!
 In here, will include our MR of the month (lvauraas), HR of the month (K6TIEX) and lastly, alliance of the month (Kecai).
 So without further ado, we represent to you... **OTM**!

-- Congratulations to our amazing MR of the month, lvauraas (Laura)!
+❍ Congratulations to our amazing MR of the month, lvauraas (Laura)!
 By being dedicated in the dentist, answering questions frequently and being kind to everybody, she has deserved this award.
 Laura has made all of us proud and we are forever thankful for her ardour for Teethyz!
 Winning this award has given me the great opportunity to interview her.

-**MR OTM**
+**MR OTM** ┄┄┄┄┄┄┄┄┄┄┄┄┄

-Interviewer: Mrs_KawaiiCat
+**Interviewer: Mrs_KawaiiCat**
 Interviewee: lvauraas

 (Q) | How did you feel when you got MROTM?